ai-ward/martech-rag-assistant/README.md

 uvicorn
 requests

-(If you’re using GPU locally, swap faiss-cpu for faiss-gpu.)
+(If using GPU, swap faiss-cpu for faiss-gpu.)

-📈 Why This Project Matters

-Marketing teams are flooded with complex documentation.
-This assistant transforms static PDFs into an interactive knowledge base — saving time, reducing errors, and making technical knowledge accessible with AI.